> >

 1 chain = 66 feet.
 1 acre = 10 square chains.
 A 40-acre field is 20 chains × 20 chains.
 A quarter section is 40 chains × 40 chains = 160 acres.
 Chains are the traditional US survey unit used throughout PLSS land records.

 1 rod = 16.5 feet.
 1 acre = 160 square rods.
 A 40-acre field is 80 rods × 80 rods.
-Rods appear frequently in older US deed descriptions, particularly in Midwest and Pacific Northwest land records.
+Rods appear frequently in older US deed descriptions, particularly in Midwest and Western US land records.

 A 1,320 ft radius circle has area = π × 1,320² = 5,474,886 sq ft ÷ 43,560 = 125.66 acres.
 This is the standard quarter-section pivot circle.
 A 660 ft radius circle (eighth section) = 31.4 acres.
 A 1,500 ft radius = 162.7 acres.